fdnd-agency/designingforrecognition/CONTRIBUTING.md

 ## Definition of Ready
+- the user story is written as `as ...
+I would like ... so that ...`
 - Weigh User stories
 - Create sub issues to split each user story into tasks
-- Prioritize the user stories
+- Prioritize the user stories (MoSCoW)

 ## Definition of Done